 Federal vs Private Loans: Key Differences

 There are two main types of student loans: private student loans and federal student loans.
-Private student loans are borrowed from a bank, credit union, or another lender.
+Private student loans are borrowed from a bank, credit union, or online lender.
 Federal loans are backed by the U.S. Department of Education.
 Important differences between the two include:

 • Fixed interest rates on federal student loans are generally lower than for private loans.